Tech-Multiverse/Tech-Multiverse/README.md

 ### Hi there 👋

 My name is Rob.
-This is where I'll share my project repos found on [Tech-Multiverse.com](https://tech-multiverse.com/).
+This is where I'll share my repos for projects on [Tech-Multiverse.com](https://tech-multiverse.com/).

 <!--
 **Tech-Multiverse/Tech-Multiverse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.